-Opiana is a collection of stories and perspective pieces from medical providers working on the frontline of the U.S. opioid epidemic.
-We are medical students, residents, attending doctors, and nurses working across the country in public safety-net hospitals, outpatient clinics, and large academic centers.
+Opiana is a collection of stories and perspective pieces from medical workers on the frontline of the U.S. opioid epidemic.
+We are residents, attending doctors, nurses, and medical students working across the country in public safety-net hospitals, outpatient clinics, and large academic centers.
 We are moved by the struggles we see every day, and we hope that, by sharing these stories with you, we will all be more motivated to help.

-Zach Lerner is a medical student at the Louisiana State University School of Medicine in New Orleans.
-He previously worked as a software engineer, and later served as a Naval Flight Officer on an aircraft in the United States Marine Corps, where he deployed overseas.
-He intends to join in the effort against the major epidemic that is occurring during his medical training.
+Zach Lerner is an anesthesia resident at the University of California, San Francisco. and completed his intern year in internal medicine at Tulane University in New Orleans.
+Prior to choosing a career in medicine, he served as a Naval Flight Officer on an aircraft in the United States Marine Corps, where he deployed overseas.